CNAG-Biomedical-Informatics/convert-pheno/docs/pxf.md

     When using the `convert-pheno` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/convert-pheno#synopsis) is provided.

-    !!!
-Tip "About `JSON` data in `individuals.json`" Note that the input `-ipxf` file can consist of one individual (one JSON object) or a list of individuals (a JSON array of objects).
-The output `--obff` file will replicate the data organization of the input file.

     ```
     convert-pheno -ipxf ipxf.json -obff individuals.json
     ```

     !!!
+Tip "About `JSON` data structure in I/O files" Note that the input `-ipxf` file can consist of one individual (one JSON object) or a list of individuals (a JSON array of objects).
+The output `--obff` file will replicate the data structure of the input file.

+    !!!
 Warning "About `biosamples` and `interpretations`"
         If these properties are present, they will be included in `individuals.json` within the `info.phenopacket` field as unprocessed data, as they are not mapped to any specific entity within the Beacon v2 Models.
+See additional info [here](mapping-steps.md).

 === "Module"